 At the moment, a good solution is a desktop application which relies on a hardware device to sign transactions.
 This reduces the risk of keeping funds on a mobile wallet configuration but adds acceptable friction for transactions that occur less frequently.
-See the savings account case study for an exploration of this user experience.
+See the savings wallet reference design for an exploration of this user experience.

 Emergency funds #

-Financial experts recommend that you keep 3–6 months of salary available for when you are faced with costly problems like medical bills, home repairs, and sudden loss of employment.
+Financial experts recommend that you keep 3–6 months of salary available for when faced with costly problems like medical bills, home repairs, and sudden loss of employment.

 In traditional finance, this money might get parked in a high-interest savings account that allows for quick, low-risk withdrawal but still provides some long-term return.

 A bitcoiner may want to set up a cold storage multi-signature wallet.
 In this type of setup, multiple applications or hardware devices are required to make transactions.
 Even if one device gets stolen or locked, the rightful owner still has access to all their funds.
 Since transactions are infrequent, security is prioritized over convenience.

 Sinking funds #

 This is money that one sets aside for a considerable but planned expense, such as a new car or a down payment on a house.
 The amount might be similar to an emergency budget but on a shorter timeline.
 There are likely to be multiple deposits and potentially only a single withdrawal, after which the fund is no longer needed.

 Sinking funds do not necessarily require a dedicated wallet.
 The amount secured could be deposited into any monthly budgeting or savings wallet.